learn-co-curriculum/your-integrated-development-environment/README.md

 Reminder: again, just like the file tree on the left, this terminal gives you access to the files and folders on our server, and not the files and folders on your local computer.

-We'll soon cover how to enter commands into the console that will allow you open, test and submit code with Learn.

 ## Important note about connectivity